vtlanglois/Ardu/README.md

 2. Connect your Arduino board to your computer.

-3. Open the `pro-micro-controller.ino` file in the Arduino IDE.
+3. Open the `controller.ino` file in the Arduino IDE.

 4. Configure the necessary settings, such as board type and port, in the Arduino IDE.